 Tea is liquid wisdom.

-Oh, and drinking matcha green tea iced can help make it more refreshing and less grass-like.
-I simply blended my spring water (175 degrees F) with 1 teaspoon organic green matcha tea.
+I discovered that drinking matcha green tea “iced” helps make it extra refreshing and less grass-like.
+I simply blended my water with 1 teaspoon organic matcha tea.
 Then, I poured it over ice.
 (You can use less matcha, too.
 If you’re starting out try it with 1/2 teaspoon, or even 1/4 teaspoon.)

 Iced Matcha Green Tea